List of English words of Sanskrit origin

 This is a list of English words of Sanskrit origin.
 Most of these words were not directly borrowed from Sanskrit.
-The meaning of some words have changed slightly after being borrowed.
+The meaning of some words has changed slightly after being borrowed.

-Both languages belong to the Indo-European language family and have numerous cognate terms.
-Innumerous words like "Mortal", "Feet", "End", "Path", "Mother", "Father" and the names of the numbers 1-10 are cognates of English and Sanskrit, along with other Indo-European languages like German, Latin, French or Persian.
-However, this list is strictly of the words which is taken from Sanskrit:
+Both languages belong to the Indo-European language family and have numerous cognate terms; some examples are "mortal", "mother", "father" and the names of the numbers 1-10.
+However, this list is strictly of the words which are taken from Sanskrit.